CogentRoleplayCommunity/FogentRoleplay/README.md

 Lore:
 "Everything has a price..." - The Bargainer

-During the creation of Terra, The Bargainer bestowed upon Fellkind the insatiable desire for prosperity and the thirst for hidden knowledge.
-The Bargainer encourages the people to accumulate wealth and unravel the secrets of the world.
+During the Awakening, The Bargainer bestowed upon Fellkind the insatiable desire for prosperity and the thirst for hidden knowledge.
+The Bargainer encourages the people of Terra to accumulate wealth and unravel the secrets of the world.

 Depicted often as a figure seated at a desk or throne, surrounded by symbols of clandestine knowledge and abundant riches, The Bargainer is revered by merchants, scholars, rogues, mercenaries, and spies.